-- 9.126.
+9.127.
 Youth Connexions Centres offer young people information, advice, guidance and support on areas such as education, work, health / drugs and housing.
 Youth Connexions 'One Stop Shops' bring together local partners to deliver a wider range of services for young people.
 There are no 'One Stop Shops' in the District but the St Albans Youth Connexions Centre located in Catherine Street provides links to wider services.
 There are 'One Stop Shops' in Hatfield, Hemel Hempstead and Stevenage.

-- 9.127.
+- 9.128.
 Youth facilities and projects in the District include:

 - Pioneer Youth Centre, St Albans

 - Harpenden Youth Project

 - St Albans Youth Connexions Centre

 - Harpenden Youth Town Council

 - St Albans Youth Council

-- Wheathampstead Youth Project - 9.128.
-There are also a number of existing skate parks and BMX tracks in the District which cater for older children at Rothamsted Park (Harpenden), Pioneer Youth Club (St Albans) and Oysterfields (St Albans).
-Additionally, the Verulamium Park Management Plan has identified the need for the provision of a skate park in the park. - 9.129.
-Portable Youth Shelters are currently being trialled across the District.
-The shelters have been installed at different community spaces and usage is being monitored and young people, park users and residents.
-Town Councils and Parishes are being consulted over plans to install permanent structures.
-Following consultation with residents, Wheathampstead Parish Council now has a permanent shelter in place at East Lane Car Park.
+- Wheathampstead Youth Project

+- 9.129.
+There are also a number of existing skate parks and BMX tracks in the District which cater for older children at Rothamsted Park (Harpenden), Pioneer Youth Club (St Albans) and Oysterfields (St Albans)27.
+Additionally, the Verulamium Park Management Plan has identified the need for the provision of a skate park in the park28.